ryogrid/FunnelKVS/README.md

   - $ cargo run [born_id: 1...N] [IP addr to bind] [Port number to bind] [IP addr of medietor] [Port number of medietor] [log output path: currently not referenced]
     - **node launch example is below**
       - **born_id of first node must be 1** but born id of other node is free except for 1
+      - **IP address and port number has no restriction but each node should be able to communicate directly with other nodes**
     - $ cargo run 1 127.0.0.1 11000 127.0.0.1 10999 ./
     - $ cargo run 2 127.0.0.1 11001 127.0.0.1 11000 ./
     - $ cargo run 3 127.0.0.1 11002 127.0.0.1 11000 ./